-Ц guardian signing them out or unless otherwise noted by the completed permission to walk home.
-The Program follows a "zero tolerance" policy for the following actions: profanity, fighting, theft, damage to equipment and sexual harassment.
-These actions will result in suspension or permanent expulsion.
-Use of business/school phones are prohibited.
-All food and drinks must be consumed in a designated area; trash should be put in the waste bins.
+- □ All members must check in at the Main Office.
+No child will be allowed to leave the building without a parent or guardian signing them out or unless otherwise noted by the completed permission to walk home. - □ The Program follows a "zero tolerance" policy for the following actions: profanity, fighting, theft, damage to equipment and sexual harassment.
+These actions will result in suspension or permanent expulsion. - □ Use of business/school phones are prohibited. - □ All food and drinks must be consumed in a designated area; trash should be put in the waste bins.
 Persistent offenders will face possible suspension.
-Food or drink in the gymnasium or auditorium is strictly prohibited.
-Gum chewing is not permitted in the program.
-Boys & Girls Club staff are not available to supervise youth either before or after announced program hours.
-Personal items (regardless of value) should be left at home.
-The Boys & Girls Clubs of Lower Bergen County is not responsible for the personal items of youth attending the program.
-For safety reasons, members must remain in areas where staff members are present.
-Participants are not allowed in unauthorized areas for any reason.
-Club members are not allowed in any office area unless told by Club staff.
-Hats, caps, beanies, bandanas, or any head covering item cannot be worn while inside the program unless for specific purposes (religion or health reasons) All members must treat staff, fellow participants, guests and adults with respect.
-Youth should inform staff when others are mistreating them.
-Everyone should be careful when using all equipment.
-Youth and their parents may be held financially responsible for the replacement of damaged equipment.
+Food or drink in the gymnasium or auditorium is strictly prohibited. - \Box Gum chewing is not permitted in the program. - Boys & Girls Club staff are not available to supervise youth either before or after announced program hours. - Personal items (regardless of value) should be left at home.
+The Boys & Girls Clubs of Lower Bergen County is not responsible for the personal items of youth attending the program. - □ For safety reasons, members must remain in areas where staff members are present.
+Participants are not allowed in unauthorized areas for any reason. - □ Club members are not allowed in any office area unless told by Club staff.

+- □ Hats, caps, beanies, bandanas, or any head covering item cannot be worn while inside the program unless for specific purposes (religion or health reasons) - □ All members must treat staff, fellow participants, guests, and adults with respect.
+Youth should inform staff when others are mistreating them. - □ Everyone should be careful when using all equipment. - □ Youth and their parents may be held financially responsible for the replacement of damaged equipment.